 The housing shortage has steadily worsened since the economic crisis in 2008.
 Among other things for the purpose of the legislative decision to cut funds for social housing between the crisis and 2014 by 72% and to bet on private landlords.
 As a result, the budget fell from 1.34 billion to 390 million euros.

-No apartments despite rampant vacancies
+A paradox of Dublin’s real estate – No affordable apartments despite rampant vacancies

 In 2015, the Dublin Inquierer produced a first incomplete map of empty buildings.
 This already included a number of 389 units.

 The vacancy is easy to see – between the barricaded windows, decaying facades and high barriers of these buildings.
 The following year, when the Housing Agency published a vacancy report for Dublin, 38,000 vacant properties were listed.
 Since then, according to TheGuardian, the number has fallen to 30,000 vacant properties by 2018.
-Yet the number of homeless people has increased which is why people have to sleep on the streets despite such a large amount of unused residential space.
+Yet the number of homeless people has increased.
+Which is why, people have to sleep on the streets despite such a large amount of unused residential space.

 However, the affected citizens do not admit defeat and begin to point out the grievance by creative methods.
 The Irish Housing Network (IHN), for example, called in the summer, for vacancies throughout Ireland to be marked with yellow posters.
 On a yellow background, the outline of a family under a roof is displayed and joined by the sentence: “Shame on you – this could be a home“.

-The problem of vacant buildings, which are either in very poor condition and have been waiting for years for a new development or remain unused for speculative reasons, characterises the urban landscape.
+The problem of vacant buildings, which are either in very poor condition and have been waiting for years for a new development or remain unused for speculative reasons, characterizes the urban landscape.
 Dublin, with its high rents, is lucrative for real estate sharks, who are driven up by vacancies.

-Providers such as AirBnB also take Irish housing away, as the owners, in addition to a high profit margin, do not have to adhere to the classic tenancy law.
+Providers such as AirBnB also take Irish housing away.
+As the owners, in addition to a high profit margin, do not have to adhere to the classic tenancy law.
 Dublin, as a university and language school city, is particularly affected.
 But the 1300 holiday apartments and 1100 rooms listed by InsideAirBnB are only the tip of the iceberg.

-In the clutches of the Irish Slumlords.
+In the clutches of Irish Slumlords.

 Particularly bad landlords are known in linguistic usage as slumlords.
 They are the Irish version of the French “Marchands de sommeil”.
 These rental sharks rent rooms with six to eight beds for up to 450 Euros per capita.
 Mostly this concerns people in precarious situations who do not have the possibility to defend themselves.
 These overcrowded sleeping quarters are not maintained by the slumlords.
 Fire protection deficiencies and mould on the walls are part of their everyday lives.